duckdb/duckdb-web/docs/guides/sql_editors/dbeaver.md

 1. Install DBeaver using the download links and instructions found at their [download page](https://dbeaver.io/download/).

 2. Open DBeaver and create a new connection.
-Either click on the "New Database Connection" button or go to Database > New Database Connection in the menu bar.
+Either click on the “New Database Connection” button or go to Database > New Database Connection in the menu bar.

     <img src="/images/guides/DBeaver_new_database_connection.png" alt="DBeaver New Database Connection" title="DBeaver New Database Connection"/>
     <img src="/images/guides/DBeaver_new_database_connection_menu.png" alt="DBeaver New Database Connection Menu" title="DBeaver New Database Connection Menu"/>